 The Bay of Naples is regarded as one of the most beautiful places on earth and is best discovered on a gentle walking holiday.
-Snow-capped Vesuvius' broods on the horizon and glistening like jewels in azure seas of the famous Bay are the islands of Capri and Ischia.
+Snow-capped Vesuvius' broods on the horizon and glistening-like jewels in the azure seas of the famous Bay are the islands of Capri and Ischia.

-With steep limestone cliffs and impossibly clear waters, Capri is an eternal favourite, the Emperor Tiberius built his villa here.
-Easy to see why people return time and time again to this island of scented meadows and coastal paths fringed with pink oleander.
+Below the Bay of Naples, the peninsula between Sorrento and Amalfi is one of the most spectacularly beautiful coastlines in the world.
+With steep limestone cliffs and impossibly clear waters, Capri is an eternal favourite; the Emperor Tiberius built his villa here.
+It is easy to see why people return time and time again to this island of scented meadows and coastal paths fringed with pink oleander.
 The volcanic island of Ischia boasts a semi-tropical vegetation, terraces of vines, tempting black sand beaches and thermal pools.
 There's also evocative Ischia-Porto with its Aragonese castle.

 There are few places in Italy as stunning as the Amalfi Coast with its emerald seas, plunging gorges and pastel villages linked by ancient walking paths.
 This linear walk follows the coast from elegant Amalfi to chic Sorrento, taking in en route vertical Positano and (optional) the beautiful island of Capri.